SvenskaSpel/har2locust/README.md

 options:
   -h, --help            show this help message and exit -t TEMPLATE, --template TEMPLATE
                         jinja2 template used to generate locustfile.
 Defaults to locust.jinja2.
 Will check current directory/relative paths first and har2locust built-ins second --plugins PLUGINS     Comma separated list of extra python files to source, containing decorated methods for processing the har file.
   --resource-types RESOURCE_TYPES
                         Commas separated list of resource types to be included in the locustfile.
                         Supported type are `xhr`, `script`, `stylesheet`, `image`, `font`, `document`, `other`.
 Defaults to xhr,document,other.
   --version, -V         show program's version number and exit --loglevel LOGLEVEL, -L LOGLEVEL

 Example usage: har2locust myrecording.har --plugins myplugin1.py > locustfile

-Parameters can also be set using environment variables or config files (har2locust.conf or ~/.har2locust.conf) for details, see syntax at https://goo.gl/R74nmi
+Parameters can also be set using environment variables or config files (har2locust.conf or ~/.har2locust.conf) For details, see https://goo.gl/R74nmi
 ```

 3. You can define "plugins" to process your input using the ProcessEntries decorator.
 The built in plugins (e.g. [rest.py](https://github.com/SvenskaSpel/har2locust/tree/master/har2locust/plugins/rest.py) are used by default, and serve as examples for how to make your own.